An employment contract is a legal relationship between an employer and an employee.

 An employer might state that an employee cannot take certain actions during their employment or once it ends.
 For example, after the employee has left, preventing them from contacting the business’s customers for a certain time.

 These types of terms are known as ‘restrictive covenants’.
 They will not usually be legal unless they’re clear, specific and time-restricted.
 Even then, this area of the law can be complex.

 If you have questions you can call the Acas helpline.
-The helpline adviser can help explain your options, but can’t give a legal opinion or tell you what to do.
+We can help explain your options, but cannot give legal advice or tell you what to do.

-If you’re an employer, you should get legal advice before including a restrictive covenant in a contract.
+If you’re an employer, you should consider getting legal advice before including restrictive covenants in contracts.

 Changing or ending an employment contract